AndreaLandriscina/Hardcoded-Credentials-in-LTSecurity-LTK3500SF/README.md

 <img width="499" height="185" alt="image" src="https://github.com/user-attachments/assets/5bdf650e-dd50-4f22-bf4a-1a134de16839" />

-An attacker can gain full root access to the device: These credentials can be potentially used to access the device via Telnet/SSH or physical serial console (UART), perform Privilege Escalation if any other low-privilege vulnerability (like XSS or Command Injection) is exploited.
+An attacker can gain full root access to the device: these credentials can be potentially used to access the device via Telnet/SSH or physical serial console (UART), perform Privilege Escalation if any other low-privilege vulnerability is exploited.